 From Fear to Fulfillment

 Christ's resurrection is God's guarantee of a new tomorrow.
 Jesus conquered death, so death can no longer have the last word.
-Jesus' new life assures us that those who are born again have already started their eternal life with Him.
+Jesus' new life in believers assures us that those who are born again have already started their eternal life with Him.
 The 'hope' of the Christian is not just a vague wistfulness that things might get better - but a confidence that every day we are secure in Jesus, until we meet Him and He rewards our faithfulness.
 Your friends and colleagues, who do not know Christ, cannot enjoy this freedom from guilty fear or the glorious prospect of all that heaven holds.
-As we give thanks for God's mercy to us, we need to pray for our friends at work - that they will also welcome God's invitation to receive His mercy.
+As we give thanks for God's mercy to us, we need to pray for our friends at work - that they will also welcome God's invitation to receive His abundant mercy, grace and peace which is the essence of lasting fulfilment and the root of praise.

 © Dr Paul Adams